elixir-uk/fellowship/pages/about/support.md

 ## Infrastructures

-The Fellowship lies at the core of the ELIXIR-UK strategy to embed best practices indata management and data stewardship into UK research-performing organisations.
+The Fellowship lies at the core of the ELIXIR-UK strategy to embed best practices in data management and data stewardship into UK research-performing organisations.

 {% include affiliation-tiles-selection.html type="infrastructure"%}